vsuccessai/gpt-researcher-valorai-adapter/NEW_README.md

 ## UPDATES:
 1. The main endpoint uri = "ws://localhost:8008/ws" (websocket) can accept any parameters from class Config to tune the LLM replies
 2. IMPORTANT: The original files were not changed.
 All the files with the updates has prefix "extended" extended_original_file_name.py
+3. IMPORTANT: getHost function (next js) was updated to handle http and https schemas

 ## How to launch